Playing Music on Twitch: What Are The Rules?

 While most people will see their videos-on-demand (VODs) muted for future viewers, most streamers get away with streaming music live without any bans.
 However, as Twitch grows, some streamers have had 24-hour bans for playing copyrighted music and I expect this to continue as musicians and labels see their music being played without permission or licenses.

 As of the beginning of June 2020, any clips of your stream featuring third-party music will also be taken down by DMCA requests.
 Many streamers are now deleting all their previous clips to avoid their channel being deleted (Twitch’s rule is three strikes and your channel is removed).

 Oh, and people, it’s only a matter of time until Twitch creates an algorithm similar to YouTube’s where they can tell this stuff automatically and in live-real time.

 What are you allowed to play?

-Twitch was working to create a huge library of music that streamers will be able to play while they stream, this is supported by labels such as Monstercat, Fool’s Gold, Mad Decent and Rhymesayers.
+Twitch was working to create a huge library of music that streamers will be able to play while they stream, this was supported by labels such as Monstercat, Fool’s Gold, Mad Decent and Rhymesayers.
 The library used to be found at music.twitch.tv but it has since disappeared!

 If you are looking to create your own music or sing your own songs on Twitch?
 As you own the permission for that music, you are totally allowed to do this with no problems at all!

-Or why not ask some small producers, bands and singers whether they’d let you play their music in during your stream?
+Or why not ask some small or local producers, bands and singers whether they’d let you play their music in during your stream?
 Not only does this solve your audio problem, but its fantastic networking and yet another reason for viewers to join your stream!